Intentional gift giving to save stress, time and money

 Avoid bringing up the topic 2 weeks before Christmas as most people will be way too busy to even think about doing something different at such short notice!

 Also, keep in mind that some people buy Christmas presents months in advance (think June or July).
 If this has occurred your family may be okay to hold onto the gifts or reorganise the plans that had for those gifts that year, but they may also straight say no as it’s too hard to change.
 If that occurs, just go with planting the idea of Secret Santa rather than actually doing it this calendar year.
-Re-address in it January or a few light-hearted chats when you see them over the holidays to win them over.
+Re-address in it in January or a few light-hearted chats when you see them over the holidays to win them over.

-Get buy-in from the Matriarch (or key decision-maker)
+Get buy-in from the Key Decision Maker

-If you’re heading up a campaign to make a major change in the Christmas Day proceedings you need to get the Matriarch or the key decision-maker in the family on board.
+If you’re heading up a campaign to make a major change in the Christmas Day proceedings you need to get the key decision-maker in the family on board.
 Once you have their agreement it will make your life much easier to spread the word.
 If they are from an older generation this is perfect as they are often 100% on board with less waste as that is how they grew up.
 Chat to them about why you think it would be fabulous for your family.
 Millennials are usually often keen to get on board with Secret Santa as they are saving their pennies for their forever home.
-Once agreed, spread the word to the rest of the family, clearly explaining the process and get buy in from them as well.
+Once agreed, spread the word to the rest of the family, clearly explaining the process and get buy-in from them as well.
 Take them through all the points you did with the key decision-maker in the family.

 If 95% of the family say no to it, then it’s game over.
 You need your family to agree to it.
 My advice would be to move slowly as it can feel like a big change to some members of the family.
 It may be that you start by planting the idea of Secret Santa this year and maybe it’s next year when you actually give it a test run.